Tim-Barton/Tim-Barton.github.io/_drafts/feature-breakdown.md

 A ticket is a vertical slice when it contains all the work required to complete the feature across all the stacks - Frontend, Backend, Databases, etc.

 The analogy I like to use is serving a piece of cake: you don't serve just the cake base, then the filler cream, then the icing last, you serve the whole slice with all the components together.
-Similarly in Software completing just the Frontend doesn't give the user a usable feature, all the component across all the stacks must be delivered for the user to get any value.
+Similarly in Software completing just the Frontend doesn't give the user a usable feature, all the components across all the stacks must be delivered for the user to get any value.
 From their point of view they want to perform some action and get some level of outcome from the system, even if that outcome is just a response saying something went wrong.

-This works even in teams with stack specialists (i.e. Backend Devs separate from Frontend Devs, etc) as it helps ensure that all members are aligned on the expectations of feature even if they have their own tasks within that.
+This works even in teams with stack specialists (i.e. Backend Devs separate from Frontend Devs, etc) as it helps ensure that all members are aligned on the expectations of feature even if they have their own tasks within it.

 ### Practically trumps all